Canadian dollar

 The Canadian dollar (symbol: $; code: CAD; dollar canadien) is the currency of Canada.
 It is abbreviated with the dollar sign $.
-There is no standard disambiguating form, but the abbreviations Can$ and C$ are frequently used for distinction from other dollar-denominated currencies (though C$ remains ambiguous with the Nicaraguan córdoba).
+There is no standard disambiguating form, but the abbreviations Can$, CA$ and C$ are frequently used for distinction from other dollar-denominated currencies (though C$ remains ambiguous with the Nicaraguan córdoba).
 It is divided into 100 cents (¢).

 Owing to the image of a common loon on its reverse, the dollar coin, and sometimes the unit of currency itself, may be referred to as the loonie by English-speaking Canadians and foreign exchange traders and analysts.
+Likewise, amongst French-speaking Canadians, the French word for loon, huard, is also commonly used.